- Describe strategies for narrowing a topic for a research paper

-Your purpose isn’t to rebut another critic’s reading of that text, challenge another writer’s analysis of that historical figure’s growth, or disprove another experimenter’s theorem.
+Your purpose is not to rebut another critic’s reading of that text, challenge another writer’s analysis of that historical figure’s growth, or disprove another experimenter’s theorem.
 Instead, your focus is on researching and presenting your own analysis of a set of materials or experiments.

 Examples of Analytical Questions

-- In what way is Coleridge’s poem, “Rime of the Ancient Mariner,” an extended metaphor of colonial exploration?
+- How does Coleridge’s poem, “Rime of the Ancient Mariner,” use an extended metaphor for colonial exploration?

-- Why was Martin Luther King, Jr.’s stance against the Vietnam War late in his life so controversial in the civil rights movement?
+- Why was Martin Luther King, Jr.’s stance against the Vietnam War so controversial in the Civil Rights Movement?

 - What methods are available to governments and zoos to ensure the preservation of endangered tigers?

-An argumentative paper takes a position on a debatable question.
+In an argumentative paper, the writer takes a position on a debatable question.
 Here, you review the various arguments surrounding that question and present material arguing for a particular answer.